-At some point, 2K21 will crash if you have some game files missing.
+At some point, 2K21 will crash if you have important game files missing or corrupted.
 To verify the integrity of your game files, simply follow these steps:

 - Open your Steam client.
 Navigate to the LIBRARY tab.
 Right-click NBA 2K21 and select Properties.

 - In the pop-up window, navigate to the LOCAL FILES tab and select VERIFY INTEGRITY OF GAME FILES….
 Then wait for the checking to complete.

 - Launch NBA 2K21 and check if it crashes again.

 If this method doesn’t give you any luck, take a look at the next one.